 The following paragraphs provide a summary of the principal features of the 2003 ESPP and its operation.
-The following summary is qualified in its entirety by reference to the 2003 ESPP.
+The following summary is qualified in its entirety by reference to the 2003 ESPP as set forth in Appendix A.

 General

 The 2003 ESPP was originally adopted by our Board in January 2003 and approved by our stockholders in May 2003.
 The purpose of the 2003 ESPP is to provide employees with an opportunity to purchase our Common Stock through payroll deductions.